Author Guidelines

 Peer Review Process

-(i) On receiving the manuscripts, an acknowledgement letter shall be sent to the corresponding author within 7 working days. (ii) The manuscript will be checked for completeness, relevance to the journal scope and adherence to the author guidelines by the Managing Editor.
+(i) On receiving the manuscripts, an acknowledgement letter shall be sent to the corresponding author within 14 working days. (ii) The manuscript will be checked for completeness, relevance to the journal scope and adherence to the author guidelines by the Managing Editor.
 Articles that do not comply with the journal requirements will be sent back to the author without undergoing the peer-review process.
 The process of peer review may take 1-2 months.
-Authors will be able to trace the process by contacting the Managing Editor through email. (iv) The Editor-In-Chief will inform the corresponding author through email indicating if the manuscript has or has not been for publication.
+Authors will be able to trace the process by contacting the Managing Editor through email. (iv) The Editor-In-Chief will inform the corresponding author through email indicating if the manuscript has or has not been considered for publication.
 The authors may be requested to revise manuscripts in accordance to reviewers and editors’ comments before a decision to either accept or reject a manuscript. (v) For revised manuscripts, authors are requested to highlight the changes by underlining and using blue text color. (vi) Receipt of revised manuscript will be confirmed by sending an email to the corresponding author. (vii) After publishing, the authors may download the copies of the articles from the journal website.

 Preparation of manuscripts

-General Requirements
+Manuscript Organization and Formatting: General Requirements

-RJEAS accepts the following types of articles: (a) Original research articles. (b) Review articles. (c) Editorials (d) Short communications. (e) Letter to editor.
+RJAS accepts the following types of articles: (a) Original research articles. (b) Review articles. (c) Editorials (d) Short communications. (e) Letter to editor.

 Review articles: Reviews include meta-analyses of randomized trials, systematic reviews (without quantitative meta-analysis), and narrative reviews.
 Reviews of agricultural based topics should include references to relevant practice guidelines.
-Reviews should follow the general format of original articles, and not exceed 7,000 words
+Reviews should follow the general format of original articles, and not exceed 7,000 words including all components such the title page, abstract, references, tables, figures, figure legends, and appendices.

 Editorials: Editorials are solicited by the Editors and provide commentary on articles selected for publication.
 Editorials should be 1200-1500 words in length and be accompanied by no more than 10 references.
-Solicited Editorials should be submitted as a MS Word document to the Editorial official e mail
+Solicited Editorials should be submitted as a MS Word document to the Editorial official e mail.

-Short communication: Short Communications are urgent communications of important results that are very original, of high interest and likely to have a significant impact on the agriculture and Veterinary medicine related fields.
+Short communications: Short Communications are urgent communications of important results that are very original, of high interest and likely to have a significant impact on the agriculture and Veterinary medicine related fields.
 Short Communication should be no more than 2500 words, and could include two figures or tables.
 It should have at least 8 references.
-Short communications must report completed work, not preliminary findings: they are an alternative format for describing smaller pieces of work
+Short communications must report completed work, not preliminary findings: they are an alternative format for describing smaller pieces of work.

 Language